 After all, there is a reason why prenatal yoga is highly revered across the globe.
 From mood swings to leg cramps, fatigue to breathing troubles, yoga addresses and resolves a variety of issues that come up during pregnancy.

-Different poses and asanas will be suitable for you at different stages of your pregnancy.
-However, remember to consult your doctor if faced with any problems like weak uterus, as there are certain conditions when exercising could adversely affect your health.
+Different poses and asanas may be suitable for you at different stages of your journey.
+However, it is vital that you remember to consult your doctor if you come across any problems such as a weak uterus, as under certain circumstances, exercising could adversely affect your health.

 Sit on your knees with a bolster under your hips.
 Feet should be placed as wide as your hips.
 The top of your feet should press into the ground.
-This pose is wonderful for digestion, and for your posture as it naturally lifts your spine.
+This pose aids digestion and naturally lifts your spine thereby improving posture.